jakobnissen/jakobnissen.github.io/posts/latency.md

 * First, Julia source code is lowered to... well, lowered code, the highest level of Julia IR, with a fairly straightforward correspondence to source code.
   This always happens at precompile time to all source code, such that raw source code is never loaded from disk.
 * Then, type inference is run on the lowered code.
-  This is the step that requires monomorphization, and therefore a precompile statement (or a SnoopPrecompile block) in order to determine the concrete methodinstances to compile.
+  This is the step that requires monomorphization, and therefore a precompile statement (or a PrecompileTools block) in order to determine the concrete methodinstances to compile.
 * Third, Julia's front-end compiler will optimise the lowered code using the usual compiler tricks such as inlining, loop hoisting etc into fairly low-level Julia-like code.
   With the changes in v1.8, practically all code up to and including this level could be cached.
 * Finally, Julia emits LLVM code from its IR, and calls into LLVM to produce machine code from that.